jharner/rspark-docker/README.md

 ```
 git clone https://github.com/jharner/rspark-docker.git
 ```
 This should only be run the first time.
-If `rspark-docker` gets updated (I will notify you if this is the case.), execute:
+If `rspark-docker` gets updated, execute:
 ```
 cd rspark-docker
 git pull origin master